Clinical and Care Management Staff:

 Heather Blome, Ed.S., N.C.S.P.

 Ms. Blome graduated from the University of Missouri-St. Louis with her Educational Specialist degree in School Psychology in 2012.
 She worked in a school setting from 2003 until 2014 when she joined Jewish Family & Children’s Service (JF&CS).
 Ms. Blome has experience diagnosing dyslexia, attention deficit hyperactivity disorder (ADHD), and other learning disorders.
 Since these disorders often take an emotional toll on children, especially when undiagnosed, she is accustomed to assessing anxious and depressive symptoms in children as well.
 Ms. Blome uses a variety of measures and observations to diagnose children displaying symptoms of autism spectrum disorder.

 Aaron Cohn, Ph.D., LMFT

 A licensed marital and family therapist, Dr. Cohn provides family therapy and psychological evaluations at Jewish Family & Children’s Service (JF&CS).
 As a therapist, Dr. Cohn combines Acceptance and Commitment Therapy (ACT), Eye Movement Desensitization and Reprocessing (EMDR), and attachment-based approaches within a systemic integrative framework to treat families with a wide range of concerns.
 These concerns often include depression, anxiety, trauma, attention-deficit/hyperactivity disorder (ADHD), relationship problems, and problems related to life transitions.
-He earned his Doctorate in Family Therapy from Saint Louis University School of Medicine, his Master of Science in Clinical Psychology from Southern Illinois University Edwardsville, and his Bachelor of Arts in Philosophy from Knox College.
+He earned his Doctorate in Family Therapy from Saint Louis University School of Medicine, his Master of Arts in Clinical Psychology from Southern Illinois University Edwardsville, and his Bachelor of Arts in Philosophy from Knox College.